freshy969/rubyflow/README.md

 ## Project configuration

-Create configuration file:
+1. Create configuration file:

 ```
 cp config/rubyflow.yml.example config/rubyflow.yml
 ```

-Create new Github app and replace placeholders with your app's `CLIENT_ID` and `CLIENT_SECRET` in order to be able to sign in via Github account.
+2. Create new Github app and replace placeholders with your app's `CLIENT_ID` and `CLIENT_SECRET` in order to be able to sign in via Github account.

-Create database, run migrations and create the test data:
+3. Create database, run migrations and create the test data:

 ```
-bundle exec rake rake rubyflow:reset
+bundle exec rake rubyflow:reset
 ```

-Enjoy:
+4. Enjoy:

 ```
 bundle exec rails s
 ```

+## Bugs and improvements

+Please open a new issue if you will find something that needs to be fixed or improved.
+Thank you!

 ## Author